 The Commitment to Equity for Children (CEQ4C) framework extends traditional fiscal incidence analysis by focusing on children, integrating public finance, child poverty measurement, and fiscal incidence to assess how taxes and spending impact child welfare (Save the Children Fund, 2021).
 Unlike standard analyses, CEQ4C uses child-relevant budgets and household microdata specific to children, examining both monetary and multidimensional poverty.
 By incorporating a multidimensional child poverty index, it captures deprivations unique to children that monetary measures might miss, offering a more comprehensive understanding of fiscal policy’s role in reducing child poverty and inequality.

-This analysis evaluates the effectiveness of Kenya’s fiscal interventions, such as free primary education, universal health coverage, and social protection programs, in addressing child poverty and inequality.
+This analysis evaluates the effectiveness of Kenya’s fiscal interventions, such as free primary education, universal health coverage, and social protection programmes, in addressing child poverty and inequality.
 It provides insights into optimizing fiscal policies to better support vulnerable children, ensuring equitable distribution of benefits.
 As Kenya pursues these initiatives, understanding their distributional impacts is essential for shaping a development agenda that prioritizes the long-term well-being of its youngest citizens.